-by Jennifer Harvey Sallin
+by Jennifer Harvey Sallin (updated July 2019)

 PUBLICLY SAYING THE WORDS, "I'M GIFTED"

-Even though I talked a lot about giftedness in my work with clients, until the interview with Barbara in 2015, I had hardly ever mentioned it outside of work.
+And even though I talked a lot about giftedness in my work with clients, until the interview with Barbara in 2015, I had hardly ever mentioned it outside of work.
 Sometimes people would ask me, "Oh, so if you coach gifted people, you must be gifted too then," and I always found the question rather embarrassing.
 In fact, I usually answered by telling the person, "You're embarrassing me."
 Actually saying, publicly, the words "I'm gifted" during the interview was really hard.
 It brought up all the shame I had felt about being so different all my life; but most of all, the shame of feeling like I was saying something arrogant - and it was this that gave me the courage to say it aloud.

 After years of excusing myself for who I was and how my mind worked, I'd grown tired of feeling socially embarrassed about and apologizing for my differences.
 I wasn't embarrassed and I didn't feel arrogant to say I'm a woman, so I asked myself why I should be embarrassed or feel arrogant to say, factually, "this is how my brain works".
 In the interview with Barbara, I said the words "I'm gifted" for the first time publicly, and I'll admit, I also cried while I said it.
-It felt like a relief and also a sadness, of the years of holding back.
+It felt like a relief and also a sadness of the years of holding back.
 It also felt good leading by example.
 I've never wanted to go around proselytizing about giftedness, for sure.
 I just don't want to be ashamed to be how I am, and to have the brain I have.
 And I was tired of seeing other gifted people feel the same shame.

-WHY I STARTED INTERGIFTED
+WHY I STARTED INTERGIFTED & HOW IT'S GROWN

 This is essentially what led me to start InterGifted.
 I wanted gifted people to feel proud of who they are, and feel free to be and talk about themselves as they are - not in arrogance, but in truth and authenticity.
-And I didn't want it to be just my clients.
-The scale was too small.
+And I didn't want it to be just my clients; the scale was too small.
 Lots of gifted people around the world didn't need gifted coaching, as I provided, they just needed safe peers with whom they could feel free to be themselves - have their "all-over-the-place" thoughts, meta-insights, complex thinking, and so on.

 HOW TO RECOGNIZE GIFTEDNESS

-Many women (and a fair share of men as well) have learned to downplay their intelligence in the service of getting along; many men and women don't recognize themselves as highly intelligent because they don't love math or because their intelligence shows itself more in creativity or emotional understanding rather than in academics.
+Many women (and a fair share of men as well) have learned to downplay their intelligence in the service of getting along; many people don't recognize themselves as highly intelligent because they don't love math or because their intelligence shows itself more in creativity or emotional understanding rather than in academics.
 In the interview, as I often do, I explained that giftedness is like variations on a theme - the theme is: Intensity and Complexity, the variations are intellectual, emotional, sensual, imaginational, psychomotor, and even existential.
 It is much like the flowers here: they all have petals and complex structure, but the shapes and colors vary.

-When gifted people learn this, and can thus properly identify themselves, they are often so relieved to learn that they weren't "crazy", but rather that their unusually intense way of thinking or creating or relating was something - it had a name!
+When gifted people learn this, and can thus properly identify themselves, they are often relieved to learn that they weren't "crazy", but rather that their unusually intense way of thinking or creating or relating is something - it has a name!
 It is something impersonal, just the way one's mind works, rather than being a "gift" or a "flaw" or anything in between.
 It's just biology.
 Once we realize this, we can come to terms with a reality I wish I had already known when I was a child: It's not arrogant to be sincerely who you are.

 About Jennifer Harvey Sallin

-Jennifer is the founder of InterGifted and is a mentor and coach for gifted people.
-She specializes in mentoring and coaching highly, exceptionally and profoundly gifted adults.
-She also provides training and mentoring for gifted coaches and writes extensively on giftedness and self-development.
-You can find her articles here on IG's blog and on her own blog at Rediscovering Yourself.
-She is happy to consult with you or connect you to our coaches in InterGifted's Coaching Network.
-Feel free to reach out!
+Jennifer is the founding director of InterGifted.
+She is a psychologist and coach who specializes in training and mentoring helping professionals who serve the gifted, and provides assessments for gifted adults and coaching and mentoring for highly, exceptionally and profoundly gifted adults.
+She writes extensively on giftedness and self-development, and you can find her articles here on InterGifted's blog and on her own blog at Rediscovering Yourself.
+Learn more about Jen here.